Lakshmikanth-br/first-repositary/README.md

 # first-repositary
-this is my git repositary
+this is my first git repositary